Sample Complexity of Variance-reduced Distributionally Robust Q-learning: The DR Q-Learning and Variance Reduction

-It turns out that, by leveraging the fact that the empirical Bellman operators are monotone contractions w.p.1 (as proven in Lemma \ref {lemma:monotone_contraction}), we can perform a stronger pathwise analysis of Algorithm \ref{alg:q-learning} instead of treating it as a variant of the SA update in \eqref{eqn:sa_update}.
-As a result, we will prove in Section \ref{subsec:proof_drql} that the DR Q-learning algorithm satisfies the following error bound: \begin{proposition} Suppose that Assumptions \ref{assump:delta_small} and \ref{assump:max_rwd} are satisfied.
-The output $q_{k_0+1}$ of the distributionally robust Q-learning satisfies
+It turns out that, by leveraging the fact that the empirical Bellman operators are monotone contractions w.p.1 (as proven in Lemma \ref{lemma:monotone_contraction}), we can perform a stronger pathwise analysis of Algorithm \ref{alg:q-learning} instead of treating it as a variant of the SA update in \eqref{eqn:sa_update}.
+As a result, we will prove in Section \ref{subsec:proof_drql} that the DR Q-learning algorithm satisfies the following error bound in Proposition \ref{prop:q-learning_err_high_prob_bd}.
+To simplify notation, we define the dimensionality parameter $d:= |\bd{S}||\bd{A}|(|\bd{S}|\vee|\bd{R}| )$.
+It will only show up inside the $\log(\cdot)$ term in our complexity bounds because of the use of union bound techniques.